 The chicken turned out amazing, in case you were wondering, even with a little extra blood, sweat and tears mixed in with the soy sauce.
 I’ve made similar marinades over the years, using chopped instead of grated ginger, and I’ve concluded that the real beauty of this recipe is letting the meat sit overnight.

-Recently, I tried a variation with pork tenderloin, swapping in maple syrup for the honey and gluten-free tamari for the soy.
-After roasting the loin in a very hot oven, the skin gets a beautiful crust and the marinade caramelizes in a way that tastes just like a teriyaki sauce.
+This variation with pork tenderloin was one of the first recipes I posted on the site.
+I swapped in maple syrup for the honey and gluten-free tamari for the soy sauce.
+After roasting the loin in a very hot oven, the outside gets a beautiful crust and the marinade caramelizes in a way that tastes just like a teriyaki sauce.
 I reduced the remaining marinade and drizzled it over the top for an elegant, upscale take on a basic pork stir fry.

 - ¼ cup organic maple syrup